tmoskun/JSNMPWalker/README.md

 Acknowlegements
 ---------------

-A number of improvements to JSNMPWalker have been suggested by Rich Brown from http://blueberryhillsoftware.com/, an co-founder of Dartware, LLC. and an author of InterMapper.
+A number of improvements to JSNMPWalker have been suggested by Rich Brown from http://blueberryhillsoftware.com/, an co-founder of Dartware, LLC.

 License
 -------
 GNU GPL, Version 3 license.
-Copyright 2012-2013 Z. Moskun zlatco@gmail.com, T. Moskun tanysmoskun@gmail.com.
+Copyright 2012-2013 ezcode zlatco@gmail.com, T. Moskun tanyamoskun@gmail.com.